KosinskiLab/pyTME/doc/quickstart/matching/constrained.rst

 .. figure:: ../../_static/examples/constrained/masks.png
    :width: 100 %

    Using the napari GUI to create template matching masks.
+You can use the *Invert Contrast* filter to visualize the templates.

 .. tip::

-    In general, we find its beneficial to not make the mask too narrow.
+    In general, we find it's beneficial to not make the mask too narrow.
 For HA for instance, a cylindrical mask of that diameter is not ideal (it should be larger), but sufficient for the data we are dealing with here.
 Furthermore, the mask should not include excessive amounts of membrane density, but rather focus on peripheral template components.

 Alternatively, you can do this using Python